In this article, we look at how the typical PAYE umbrella company works in practice, and what to expect when you sign up

 Timesheets and Invoicing

 Each week or month, you will submit your timesheet details to the client, and your umbrella company.

 The umbrella will then submit an invoice to your agency on your behalf – for the hours worked during the previous period.
 The agency will then pay the umbrella for the invoiced sum.
 Check with your umbrella how often they make payments, as some make payments the same day they receive funds, others may only pay once per month.

 At the pre-agreed time in your cycle, the umbrella will pay you directly into your bank account.
 You should receive your invoice amount minus income tax (PAYE), Employees’ National Insurance Contributions (NICs), the umbrella fees, and any other deductions you have pre-agreed.

-During your time with the umbrella, you will also be able to submit expenses claims for pre-agreed items from your client – so-called ‘rechargeable’ expenses.
+During your time with the umbrella, you might also be able to submit expenses claims for pre-agreed items from your client – so-called ‘rechargeable’ expenses.

 Before you sign up!